Jim Boyd (musician)

-Jim Boyd (January 1, 1956 – June 22, 2016) was a Native American singer-songwriter, actor, and member of The Jim Boyd Band on the Colville Indian Reservation in Washington.
+Jim Boyd (January 1, 1956 – June 22, 2016) was a Native American singer-songwriter, actor, and member of the Jim Boyd Band on the Colville Indian Reservation in Washington.
 Boyd performed in several groups, including XIT, Greywolf, and Winterhawk.
-Boyd performed four songs with lyrics by Sherman Alexie on the soundtrack for the 1998 movie Smoke Signals, and also appeared in Alexie's, The Business of Fancydancing.
+Boyd performed four songs with lyrics by Sherman Alexie on the soundtrack for the 1998 movie Smoke Signals, and also appeared in Alexie's 2002 film The Business of Fancydancing.

-Boyd was a seven-time Award winner of the Native American Music Awards and a Lifetime Achievement Award recipient.
-He has received multiple nominations and awards for his work from the Native American Music Awards over the years.
-At the Second Annual Native American Music Awards, he took home the award for Best Compilation Recording for the Smoke Signals soundtrack; at the Fifth Annual Awards, he won Record of the Year for his recording, AlterNatives.
-The next year he took Best Pop/Rock Recording for Live at the Met; at the Seventh Annual Awards he received Record of the Year for Going to the Stick Games; he received Songwriter of the Year at the Eighth Annual Native American Music Awards for Them Old Guitars; he won Best Short Form Music Video for Inchelium at the Ninth Annual Awards; and he received the prestigious Artist of the Year Award at the Tenth Annual Native American Music Awards.
+Boyd was a seven-time award winner of the Native American Music Awards and a Lifetime Achievement Award recipient.
+At the 2nd Annual Native American Music Awards, he was awarded the award for Best Compilation Recording for the Smoke Signals soundtrack; at the 5th Annual Native American Music Awards, he won Record of the Year for his recording, AlterNatives.
+The next year he was awarded the Best Pop/Rock Recording for Live at the Met; at the 7th Annual Native American Music Awards he received Record of the Year for Going to the Stick Games; he received Songwriter of the Year at the 8th Annual Native American Music Awards for Them Old Guitars; he won Best Short Form Music Video for Inchelium at the 9th Annual Native American Music Awards; and he received the Artist of the Year Award at the 10th Annual Native American Music Awards.

 On November 14, 2014, Boyd was presented with a Lifetime Achievement Award for his outstanding contributions in the field of Native American music at the 15th Annual commemoration held at the Seneca Allegany Casino & Hotel in Salamanca, New York.
-His wife Shelly and daughter Stevey were both in attendance.